-For this special revenue fund, a positive unassigned fund balance is never reported because amounts in this fund have been committed, at least, to the purpose of that fund.
-However, deficits in the special revenue fund that cannot be eliminated by reducing or eliminating amounts assigned to other purposes are reported as negative unassigned fund balance.
+For this general fund, a positive unassigned fund balance has not reported because amounts in this fund have been committed by the primary government, at least, to the purpose of that Board.
+However, deficits in the fund that cannot be eliminated by reducing or eliminating amounts assigned to other purposes are reported as negative unassigned fund balance.